datahub-project/datahub/docs/lineage/airflow.md

 # Airflow Integration

-DataHub supports integration of
+The DataHub Airflow plugin supports:

+- Automatic lineage extraction from various operators e.g. `SqlOperator` (including `MySqlOperator`, `PostgresOperator`, `SnowflakeOperator`, and more), `S3FileTransformOperator`, and a few others.
-- Airflow Pipeline (DAG) metadata
+- Airflow DAG metadata
-- DAG and Task run information as well as
+- Extracting DAG and Task run information
-- Lineage information when present
+- Manual lineage annotations using `inlets` and `outlets` on Airflow operators

 You can use either the DataHub Airflow lineage plugin (recommended) or the Airflow lineage backend (deprecated).